-Ref Standard Producer Guidance 6.1 HACCP 7 On farm transportation equipment must be clean and fit for use.
-It is the grower's responsibility to ensure that all lorries and trailers are clean and dry prior to use.
-If equipment is non-dedicated or has ever been used for transportation of organic material, it must be washed with a food grade disinfectant prior to use.
-6.2 HACCP 12 Off farm transportation equipment must be clean, fit for use and each load must be accompanied with a grain passport with Section 2 completed.
-It is the grower's responsibility to ensure: • All lorries and trailers are clean and dry prior to loading • All lorries and trailers are fit for purpose to carry crops • Non-dedicated trailers have been washed with food grade disinfectant and proof of this has been seen and retained • All lorries/trailers are covered during transit • Individual merchant requirements are met.
-Records of this must be kept.
+Ref Standard Requirements 6.1 Revised HACCP 7 On farm transportation equipment must be clean and fit for use.
+It is the grower's responsibility to ensure that all lorries and trailers are clean and dry prior to use If equipment is non-dedicated or has ever been used for transportation of organic material, it must be washed with a foodgrade disinfectant prior to use Cleaning records must be kept.
+6.2 Revised HACCP 12 Off farm transportation equipment must be clean, fit for use and each load must be accompanied with a grain passport with Section 2 completed.
+It is the grower's responsibility to ensure: All lorries and trailers are clean and dry prior to loading All lorries and trailers are fit for purpose to carry crops Non-dedicated trailers have been washed with food grade disinfectant and proof of this has been seen and retained All lorries/trailers are covered during transit Individual merchant requirements are met Cleaning records of lorries/trailers and tarpaulins must be kept.
 6.3 Growers must keep detailed records of all loads dispatched.
 These records must be retained for five years.
 Records must show: Date of dispatch Haulier and number plate of lorry/tractor Crop dispatched Amount dispatched Confirmation of biofuel use, if applicable.